grafana/plugin-tools/docusaurus/docs/reference/metadata.md

 ### extensions

-In case your plugin depends on an exposed component using `usePluginComponent()`, you need to register the id of the exposed component under here, otherwise it won't work.
+If your plugin depends on an exposed component using `usePluginComponent()`, you must register the id of the exposed component here, otherwise it won't work.

 #### Properties